molinfo-vienna/CDPKit/README.md

 # print the number of features and feature composition
 print(' -> Generated %s features: %s' % (str(ph4.numFeatures), createFeatureCompositionStr(ph4)))
 ```

-In the above code, we import the required CDPKit modules, create a molecule from an SDF file, compute the ligand based pharmacophore model using CDPKit's built-in functions and print some of its molecular and pharmacophoric features.

 ### Further Exploration